Street flooding on Northeast JA Moore Road, December 2015.

-Street flooding typically is caused by clogged storm drains, plugged culverts or obstructed roadside ditches.
+Street flooding typically is caused by heavy rain that overwhelms the drainage system or clogged storm drains, plugged culverts or obstructed roadside ditches.

 Clark County residents should never blow, rake or sweep leaves and other debris onto streets, where they can block storm drains, cause flooding and create driving hazards.